-- 4.3.1 The Aerial Rescue is worth up to 50 points. - 4.3.2 Up to 40 points are awarded in total for six scoring sections.
+4.3.3 Up to 40 points are awarded in total for six scoring sections.
 Each scoring section is worth a maximum of 5 or 10 points as detailed below.
-(2011)

 Pre-assessment: 10 points

 Access and tie-in point: 5 points

 Movement to casualty: 5 points

 Handling of casualty: 10 points

 Descent: 5 points

 Touchdown: 5 points